Aptivi/NitrocidKS/DocGen/wiki/Home.md

 ## How to boot with GRILO?

-Place all Kernel Simulator files to `%localappdata%/GRILO/Bootables/ks/` in Windows or `~/.config/grilo/Bootables/ks`.
+Place all Kernel Simulator files to `%localappdata%/GRILO/Bootables/ks/` in Windows or `~/.config/grilo/Bootables/ks` in Linux.

 ## List of supported versions